The Houzz App is building buzz with 500,000 five-star global reviews and a “Best App” award at the 2016 Google Play Awards.

 Houzz was founded by wife and husband team Adi Tatarko and Alon Cohen during a frustrating experience with their own home renovation.
 They were frustrated by the lack of resources and inspiration out there to help them articulate a vision for their home and find the right professionals who could help them.
-They realised they were not alone in this frustration and started Houzz as a side project to help them and their friends simplify the process of renovating and designing their home.
+They realised they were not alone in this frustration and started Houzz as a side project to help them and their friends simplify the process of renovating and designing their homes.
 Houzz started as a website, but the first Houzz app was launched on the iPad in April 2010 (it was actually available the day the iPad launched!).
 Our goal was to create a tool that really solved the challenges of home renovating and decorating and to make the process fun and productive – we have over 500,000 app reviews globally with a five-star average rating.

 Can you please explain how the Houzz app facilitates collaboration between the community?

-Collaborating during your project has never been easier thanks to tools such as ideabooks, which allows you to save images of home designs and products, and sketch, a feature which allows you to draw on an image, add stickers and products from Houzz, and bring ideas to life.
-Both of these features on Houzz facilitate transparency between the homeowner and the professional during the renovation process, and help homeowners articulate their vision for their home.
+Collaborating during your project has never been easier thanks to tools such as ideabooks, which allows you to save images of home designs and products, and sketch, a feature that allows you to draw on an image, add stickers and products from Houzz, and bring ideas to life.
+Both of these features on Houzz facilitate transparency between the homeowner and the professional during the renovation process and help homeowners articulate their vision for their home.

-Tell us a bit about the founding team, what were their roles and how did they contribute to the project?
+Tell us a bit about the founding team, what were their roles, and how did they contribute to the project?